 What is our part to be in this divine coming?
 What are the desires which Christ and his grace are implanting within us?
 How can we help those desires come to fulfilment, rather than the lesser yearnings floating round our heads and our culture?
 How should we be trying to change?
 What should we be asking Jesus’s Abba for?
 What might God’s grace be demanding of us?

 Answering these questions is about looking backwards to look forwards.
 We might use the liturgical journey we have been on during Advent to try to answer those questions on a large canvas.
-Each year, for example, we hear Matthew’s genealogy of Jesus, a text that looks back to where Jesus came from in order to help us see more clearly why and for whom has come and will come again.
+Each year, for example, we hear Matthew’s genealogy of Jesus, a text that looks back to where Jesus came from in order to help us see more clearly why and for whom he has come and will come again.
 Similarly, I use the journey on which my Examen has taken me to consider how those questions might perhaps play out on a smaller scale: I review to see how God has already moved me, in order to imagine, with increased hope, how I might move with him, and for him.